 Every home should have a conversation piece that sparks the interest of guests.
 Such pieces express your sense of personal style, as well as ensure that you and your guests will have something to talk about.
 Whether you’re decorating a new place or just spicing up your current residence, our list of trendy ideas for conversation pieces will help you inject an extra dose of style into your home.

 Vintage is in vogue!

-Little vintage pieces such as old typewriters or even a chest have the potential to start a conversation, especially now that more people are starting to appreciate the good old days when almost everything was in analog.
-Even today’s electronic devices, such as telephones and cameras, have their vintage roots, so you can never go wrong with a collection of old but still usable items.
-Just remember to dust them off before putting them on display.
+Little vintage pieces such as old typewriters or even a chest, have the potential to start a conversation.
+People are starting to appreciate the good old days when almost everything was in analog.
+Even today’s electronic devices, such as telephones and cameras, have their vintage roots.
+So you can never go wrong with a collection of old, but still usable items.
+Just remember to dust them off first before putting them on display.

 Scour the flea markets!

 Conversation pieces don’t have to be expensive to be interesting.
 Most of the time, second-hand items can be just as if not more intriguing than items from high-end galleries or upscale boutiques.
 Scour flea markets or online shops for unique items such as antique home décor, retro furniture or paintings by lesser-known artists – you can rest assured that the conversation piece you end up with won’t be found elsewhere.

 Pictures of family only get better with age, especially if they document the different stages of your life.
 You don’t have to stop at photos.
 For an extra nostalgic yet heartwarming touch, feature items that belong to your parents or grandparents, such as medals and old pictures in a covered frame.
 Completely unique to you, family-focused conversation pieces never go out of style.